bagisto/bagisto-docs/src/ai/introduction.md

 # AI in Bagisto

-Bagisto ships with AI built in — both **inside your store** and **inside your development workflow**.
-This page is the home for everything AI-related: store features powered by AI, the hooks that let AI agents shop your store, and tools that make the AI agents *you* build with smarter about Bagisto.
+Bagisto ships with AI built in, on three fronts: **generative AI** that writes, translates and draws for the merchant and the shopper, **agentic AI** hooks that let an AI agent act on the storefront, and tooling that makes the coding agents *you* build with fluent in Bagisto.
+Together they are Bagisto's path to **agentic commerce**, where an AI assistant can help run a store and an AI agent can shop it on someone's behalf.
+This page is the home for all of it.

 <div class="ai-cards__group-title">For your store</div>